How do I apply for a library card?

 How do I obtain a temporary library card online?

 This service is for new Library Cards only.
 To obtain a temporary library card online,click here.
 A temporary account allows you to access online resources and place holds on materials.
-Within 30 days, visit the Goleta Valley Library to convert your temporary library card into a permanent card.
+When you can, visit the Goleta Valley Library to convert your temporary library card into a permanent card.
 Proper identification is required, (please see above).

 How do I obtain a digital library card?